trixi-framework/talk-2021-julia-adaptive-multi-physics-simulations/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-success.svg)](https://opensource.org/licenses/MIT)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/trixi-framework/talk-2021-julia-adaptive-multi-physics-simulations/main?filepath=getting_started_with_julia_and_trixi.ipynb)

-This is the companion repository for the talk ([see abstract below](#abstract))
+This is the companion repository for the talk

 **Julia for adaptive high-order simulations**
 *Michael Schlottke-Lakemper*
 Numerical Analysis Seminar, Lund University
 27th January 2021, 3:15pm CET

+(see abstract [below](#abstract)).
 Here you can find the Jupyter notebook [getting_started_with_julia_and_trixi.ipynb](getting_started_with_julia_and_trixi.ipynb) that will be used during the talk for a live demonstration of Julia and [Trixi.jl](https://github.com/trixi-framework/Trixi.jl).
 There are also some additional